-The question paper for each course will consist of two Sections A and B viz.
-Section A will consist of 10 long answer type questions, two from each unit with internal choice.
+The question paper will consist of two Sections viz.
+Section A and Section B

+Section A will consist of ten long answer type questions, two from each unit with internal choice.
 Each question will be of 10 marks.
 The candidate will be required to answer 5 questions, one from each unit.
-Total weightage will be of $10 \times 5 = 50$.
 The length of each answer should be of 500 words approximately.
+Total weightage will be of $(10 \times 5 = 50 \text{ marks})$.

-Section B will consist of 10 short answer type questions, two from each unit with internal choice.
+Section B will consist of ten short answer type questions, two from each unit with internal choice.
 Each question will be of 6 marks.
 The candidate will be required to answer 5 questions, one from each unit.
-Total weightage will be of $6 \times 5 = 30$.
 The length of each answer shall be of 150 words approximately.
+Total weightage will be of $(6 \times 5 = 30 \text{ marks})$.